 The next session starts on Thursday, April 19 at the WESTHILLS YMCA-YWCA in Langford.

 A Youth Clinician runs a one-hour session focused on mental health topics and facilitate activities and discussions to support participants in learning healthy life coping skills.
-Following this, a YMCA fitness instructor leads the group in fitness initiatives to support participants to increase their physical activity and build social connections, tailoring sessions to meet group and individual needs.
+Following this, a Y fitness staff leads the group in fitness initiatives to support participants to increase their physical activity and build social connections, tailoring sessions to meet group and individual needs.
 Participants receive a free YMCA-YWCA Vancouver Island membership for the duration of the program.

 - Current student in School District 62